 You’re starting to get followers.
 Now you want to turn them into repeat visitors and, eventually, raving fans.

-Your email list is the single most important way to achieve both those things.
-It’s the most effective way to connect directly with potential customers.
+Starting an email list is the single most important way to achieve both those things.
+It’s the most effective way to connect directly with potential customers..